-Superior Oil was acquired by Mobil in 1984 which led to the divestment of the CSEL mineral properties and the claims holding the largest lithium pegmatites were transferred to a private company owned by the Target.
-In 1985, the private company entered into an option agreement with Equinox Resources Ltd. who collected bulk samples in 1987 for initial metallurgical testing.
+Superior Oil was acquired by Mobil in 1984 which led to the divestment of the CSEL mineral properties and the claims holding the largest lithium pegmatites were transferred to Erex International Ltd. ("Erex"), a private company acquired by the Target.
+In 1985, Erex entered into an option agreement with Equinox Resources Ltd. who collected bulk samples in 1987 for initial metallurgical testing.
 The results from initial metallurgical testing were positive and Equinox recommended a full feasibility study.
-Equinox was later acquired by Hecla Mining Company and the YPP lithium deposits reverted to the private company.
+Equinox was later acquired by Hecla Mining Company and the YPP lithium deposits reverted to Erex.
 Since 1987, very little exploration work was completed on any of the pegmatites.

 On February 18, 2023, the Company acquired an option to purchase a 100% interest in 13 mineral leases covering 991 hectares that comprise the Thompson-Lundmark Project (the "Property") and one lease, covering 115 hectares to the north of the Property.
-The terms of the Option require the Company to make Aggregate cash payments of \$3 million and exploration expenditures of \$1.3 million over the two year term of the option agreement.
+The terms of the option require the Company to make aggregate cash payments of \$3 million (of which \$550,000 has been paid to date) and exploration expenditures of \$1.3 million over the two-year term of the option agreement.
 A 1.5% NSR will be retained by the vendor of the Property, one third of which can be purchased at any time for \$500,000.
-The Company also has a first right of refusal on the royalty.
+The Company also holds a first right of refusal on the royalty.

-The Thompson-Lundmark Property is contiguous with Li-FT's Ki mineral lease that hosts the Ki lithium pegmatite occurrence, part of Li-FT's Yellowknife Lithium Project (YLP), in the Northwest Territories.
-The lithium pegmatite dykes exposed on the Thompson-Lundmark Property have widths, on surface, up to 25 meters and are on strike with Li-FT's Ki lithium pegmatite that has reported an intersect of 13 meters at 1.80% Li2O in a single diamond drill hole from the 1970's.
+The Thompson-Lundmark Property is contiguous with LIFT's Ki mineral lease that hosts the Ki lithium pegmatite occurrence, part of LIFT's Yellowknife Lithium Project (YLP), in the Northwest Territories.
+The lithium pegmatite dykes exposed on the Thompson-Lundmark Property have widths, on surface, up to 25 meters and are on strike with LIFT's Ki lithium pegmatite that has reported an intersect of 13 meters at 1.80% Li2O in a single diamond drill hole from the 1970's.
 Outcrops of the Ki pegmatite within the Ki lease have been described to contain 15 to 20% spodumene content approximately 40 meters from the Property boundary.
 The dykes add 600 meters of strike length to the Ki pegmatite system for a total of 1.5 kilometers which will be one of the targets for systematic follow-up drilling commencing in the next months.